panesofglass/DataStarExamples/README.md

 - **Instant Feedback**: Create responsive interfaces that feel like native apps - type in a search box and watch results filter instantly, all without complex client-side code
 - **Focus on Features, Not Plumbing**: Spend your time building features users love instead of managing state, writing JavaScript, or debugging client-server communication
 - **Say Goodbye to Full Page Refreshes**: The dreaded full page refresh is a thing of the past with Datastar - enjoy smooth, partial updates that keep your users in flow

-## Why Use Datastar?

-- **Minimal JavaScript**: Just include a single 12.9 KiB file - smaller than Alpine.js and Htmx combined
-- **HATEOAS Compliant**: The only JavaScript you need is the library itself - no additional client-side code required
-- **Server Technology Agnostic**: Write your backend in any language
-- **Real-time Updates**: Utilizes server-sent events for fast, responsive experiences

-## About This Example

-This repository demonstrates Datastar's capabilities through an active search implementation.
-Users can type search queries and see results update in real-time, with all the heavy lifting handled server-side.
-Both the MVC and Razor Pages implementations achieve the same functionality using their respective architectural patterns.

-## Getting Started

-Both implementations demonstrate how to:
-- Set up Datastar in an [ASP.NET Core Web App](https://learn.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro?view=aspnetcore-9.0)
-- Implement real-time search functionality
-- Handle server-sent events
-- Structure your application for reactive behavior

-For more details and documentation, visit the [Datastar Active Search Example](https://data-star.dev/examples/active_search)

 ## Community